sigterm-de/terraform-gitops-talk/Presentation.md

   - in principle ready for OpenTofu[^13]
   - the talk uses features from a pre-release[^14]
 - observability is not ideal
+  - eg. finding all Terraform Manifests, which have a pending plan

 [.column]
 **Be honest, where are you in the project?**